 If a police officer commits a crime in the course of performing their duties, they may be at risk of losing their pension.
 But only in certain states.

 Most states have some kind of “pension forfeiture” laws on the books.
 These laws usually are related to public employees that are either convicted of, or plead no contest to, a felony or unlawful killing.
 Only 24 of the state laws cover law enforcement employees, such as police officers.
 There are three states that might cover police, depending on how they’re interpreted, and 24 states without laws covering police.

 The details about what kind of crimes will lead to pension being stripped from a police officer vary from state to state.
-Usually the forfeiture law is limited to if an offense is while on duty, other times it is not.
+Usually the forfeiture law is limited to on-duty offenses, other times it is not.
 A few states allow for pension benefit reductions rather than taking the whole pension away.
 And the process for determining whether a pension is to be forfeited isn’t always the same: some states automatically strip pensions from individuals under these circumstances, other states have judges order the pension taken away or require pension boards to hold proceeding to consider taking the right to a pension away.